spekulatius/PHPScraper/websites/examples/scrape-links.md

 ## Simple Link List

-The following example parses a web-page for links and returns an array of absolute URLs:
+The following example parses a web-page for any links and returns an array of absolute URLs:

 ```php
 $web = new \spekulatius\phpscraper;